21 Best Black Sand Beaches in the World

 11. Playa Negra, Puerto Rico

 The sand at Playa Negra in Vieques, is a stunning mixture of honey brown and black due to the island's volcanic runoff combining with grains from the rocky cliffs.
-Also known as Playa Negrita (Little Black Beach), this pretty strand is remote and spectacularly beautiful, dotted with pieces of dramatic driftwood.
+Also known as Playa Negrita (Little Black Beach), this pretty black sand beach is remote and spectacularly beautiful, dotted with pieces of dramatic driftwood.

 The best time to visit is during low tide - you'll have more sand to enjoy.
 Unlike other, rockier beaches on this list, Playa Negra features fine sand that makes walking the shore easy.
 It also contrasts spectacularly with the aqua Caribbean waves and tan cliffs.

-Visitors to this pretty black sand beach in Puerto Rico can often wander along the 10-kilometer strand alone, as this isn't one of the island's most popular beaches.
+Visitors to this pretty black sand beach in Puerto Rico can often wander along the 10-kilometer beach alone, as this isn't one of the island's most popular beaches.

 Accommodation: Best Beach Resorts in Puerto Rico